hpe-dev-incubator/hpe-dev-portal/content/blog/this-is-my-test-number-3.md

 res8: Long = 10654
 </pre>

+## Prerequisites
+The process of integrating HPE GreenLake for private cloud on ServiceNow needs the following:

+* Morpheus plugin on ServiceNow: To obtain and install the Morpheus plugin, you must have your HI credentials.
+   * Using HI account, search for Morpheus and install the Morpheus plugin
+* HPE GreenLake for private cloud service user account in the sub-tenant: Before you begin the integration process, raise a HPE GreenLake support ticket to ensure that support is able to create the user in your HPE GreenLake for private cloud environment and then share it with you.
+For details, see Request for sub-tenant service user for ServiceNow integration.
+* Private cloud user in ServiceNow: Follow the below procedure to create a private cloud user in ServiceNow
+  * Log in to ServiceNow as admin user.
+  * Create a HPE GreenLake for private cloud user by doing the following:
+    * Open the Users table and click New
+    * Assign the user the following roles:
+      * catalog_admin
+      * import_transformer
+      * itil
+      * rest_service
+      * xmodamorpheus_ca.integration (NOTE: You can only assign this role after installing the Morpheus plugin.
+If you are creating this user before that, you must go back and add this role after installing the plugin.)

+## Integrating private cloud on ServiceNow

 ## Integrating ServiceNow with HPE GreenLake for private cloud

 * From HPE GreenLake Central, locate the HPE GreenLake for private cloud service card and click the Launch icon to open the HPE GreenLake for private cloud dashboard